20 Probable Reasons of Reduced Ship Auxiliary Engine Power

 Fuel Temperature

 Fuel temperature is an essential factor in the performance of any engine.
 Excessive fuel temperature can reduce fuel viscosity and adversely affect fuel pressure.
 High fuel oil temperature can cause the engine to run inefficiently, losing power and efficiency.
-It is important to keep the fuel temperature within acceptable limits, to ensure optimum engine performance.
+Keeping the fuel temperature within acceptable limits is important to ensure optimum engine performance.
 Fuel temperature depends on the type of fuel used in the engine.

 Peak Pressure Difference